 One of the most emotional and captivating performances I have ever seen paired perfectly with another glass of sangria.
 I was mesmerised by the power and each movement gave me chills.

 I slept like a baby this night.

 Setting off on another one of those ‘early morning’ Insta missions.

 My two person team had doubled as one of the lovely ladies on tour was also an extremely talented jewellery designer.
 So, we set off to snap our way around the city showing off some of her gorgeous designs.

 Getting lost in a new city is always one of the best parts of travel and it was ever better as it wasn’t too hot yet.
 YET!

-However, by the time we met up with the rest of the group to go on our 3 hour tour of the famous Alhambra, I was begging for air conditioning.
-Even and an Aussie girl I am not made for heat hahaha
+However, by the time we met up with the rest of the group to go on our 3-hour tour of the famous Alhambra, I was begging for air conditioning.
+Even as an Aussie girl I am not made for this heat hahaha